 I watched as young lads and lasses climbed in and out of the Tempest cockpit, truly inspired and grinning from ear-to-ear, before then flying a mission in the type on a virtual reality sim.
 They were living it.

 It was actually quite breath-taking.
 Here were the generation of PlayStation and Xbox players, totally at home with putting on a Virtual Reality headset and flying a fighter.
-They were operating the radar with a flick of a finger in mid-air (the Virtual Reality.
+They were operating the Radio detection and ranging.
+A system for detecting the presence, direction, distance, and speed of electromagnetically-significant objects. with a flick of a finger in mid-air (the Virtual Reality.
 An interactive computer-generated experience that takes place within a simulated environment. headseat showed their hands on the projected screen rattling through the radar’s menu system).
 They’d choose weapons with the swipe of a hand.
 Their brains were already there, completely at home with the augmented reality.
 They were literally at one with the aircraft in a very natural, intuitive immersion of war-fighting tech.

 I am absolutely convinced that I saw future frontline fighter pilots that day, whom had climbed into a mock-up Tempest, put on a VR headset and operated a radar, weapons system and flight control system as a young person in shorts and t-shirts and baseball Combat Air Patrol.
 A general name for A/A missions., ready to don the uniform, speed jeans and helmet for real in a few short years.
 This was their ‘moment’, birthed by the Virtual Reality that they had adopted, and made possible by not going to an airshow…